When Facing Tough Times… You Need Someone You Can Trust

 Is Alimony Required in SC?

-Alimony is not required when a couple divorces in SC, but the family court may order alimony in appropriate cases.
+Alimony is not automatically required in a South Carolina divorce, but a family court may order it in certain cases.

-Alimony is often ordered when one spouse needs financial support to continue the standard of living that they enjoyed during the marriage, when the marriage was long-term or when there is a significant difference in each spouse’s earning potential or education level.
+A judge may order alimony when one spouse needs financial support to maintain the standard of living from the marriage, especially after a long-term marriage or when there is a considerable difference in the spouses’ earning abilities or education levels.

 What Factors Does the Court Consider When Awarding Alimony?